-- Options and futures on transferable securities or money market instruments. - Futures or options on stock market indices and interest rate futures, options and swaps, - Performance swaps, - Credit default swaps, - Forward currency contracts and currency options.
+- options and futures on transferable securities or money market instruments

+- index futures and options

+- interest rate swaps, futures and options

+- performance swaps

+- credit default swaps

+- forward currency contracts and currency options.

-The risks linked to this use of derivative financial instruments for purposes other than hedging are described in Part III, Chapter II "Risks linked to the investment universe: detailed description".
+The risks linked to this use of derivative financial instruments for purposes other than hedging are described in the prospectus, Part III, Chapter II "Risks linked to the investment universe: detailed description".